CBS-HPC/Tutorials/AI/tf_ddp.md

 This tutorial specifically focuses on [Multi-GPU DDP Training with fault tolerance](https://www.tensorflow.org/guide/keras/distributed_training#using_callbacks_to_ensure_fault_tolerance)

+The following python script is needed to replicate this tutorial:

+- [multigpu_torchrun.py](https://github.com/CBS-HPC/Tutorials/tree/main/VMs/multigpu_tensorflow.py) (Can be used as template)

 This tutorial assumes that you a familiar with the following documentation regarding the AAU GPU Facilies:

 - [How to Generate SSH key](/Tutorials/VMs/shh/)